Best AAA batteries

 The best AAA batteries last hours longer than the worst.
 Here we round up the batteries' test results to help you find the best AAA batteries for your gadgets.

-Want to know which AAA batteries are the top scorers in our tough tests?
-Head straight to the best batteries.
+Our AAA battery lab tests reveal which batteries will keep your devices powered for longer, and which AAA batteries won't.

-We’ve compared Energizer, Duracell and Varta AAA batteries with supermarket own-brand batteries to find the very best.
-Our latest AAA disposable battery tests revealed two Best Buys.
+We’ve compared Energizer, Duracell and Panasonic AAA batteries with supermarket own-brand batteries, such as Aldi, Morrisons, Lidl and Sainsbury's, to find the very best.
+With our latest AAA disposable battery tests, we uncovered four Best Buys.
 Our Best Buy AAA batteries last an hour and a half longer than the worst batteries on test in power-hungry devices and four hours longer in medium-drain devices, like a games console.

 Our rigorous lab tests simulate a range of different power drain situations; in low-power devices, such as a clock, and high-power devices, such as a camera or torch.
 Our lab tests have revealed that some batteries are better in high-power devices, but not so good in low-power devices.
 This means you can use our results to choose the best battery to suit the type of device you want to use them in.